There’s more information about you online than you probably realize. Your hacked passwords, your address, even your credit card details.

 If you haven’t already, it’s high time to secure your home the right way.
 Kim’s pick is our sponsor, SimpliSafe, and there are a few reasons it stands out above the rest.
 More on that below.

 Anyone can check a county’s assessor site to find information on properties.
 These government-run sites use information from assessors to estimate the value of real property within a county, city, town or village.

 Not all assessor sites provide the same information, but they make for a great starting point for anyone who wants to find out more about your property.
 This information will not usually be used for nefarious gains, but it certainly can be.
-If a scammer calls, they will use the information they have collected to convince you they are legitimate.
+If a scammer calls, they will use their collected data to convince you they are legitimate.

-Details include how much you paid for your home, who else is on the deed, the size and layout of your property and any other properties you own.
+Details include how much you paid for your home, who else is on the deed, your property’s size and layout, and any other properties you own.
 Here’s a creepy bonus: Some of the documents you signed when you bought your home are uploaded there, too, so anyone can grab your signature.